noshitsecurity/triassic.github.io/agenda.md

 Allow me to explain some things.

 1. I developed a <a href="https://www.noshitsecurity.com/ctf" target="nss">series</a> of CTFs that start easy and gradually get more difficult
-2. The CTFs are meant to help newcomers better understand <a href="https://www.noshitsecurity.com/align" target="nss">business</a> concepts and technologies
+2. The CTFs were meant to help newcomers better understand <a href="https://www.noshitsecurity.com/align" target="nss">business</a> concepts and technologies
 3. Those whom <a href="https://www.noshitsecurity.com/wins" target="nss">bested</a> the first active CTFs got a shot at being a #destinyCTF Keyholders

 This put Azure Cloud login credentials and soon U2F keys into the hands of the Keyholders.

-They are the first generation of students learning Azure security architecture from yours truly.<br />
+They were the first generation of students learning Azure security architecture from yours truly.<br />
-Listed below is the keyholder's agenda, and the hands-on skills they will develop together.<br /><br />
+Listed below was the keyholder's agenda, and the hands-on skills they developed together.<br /><br />

-Cya in 40 days, dinosaurs.

 #### -Shane